eteng2022/twitterbot-python/README.md

 pip install tweepy
 pip install python-dotenv
 ```
-Alternately, use a virtual environment and install from `requirements.txt`.
+Alternately, you can use a virtual environment and install from `requirements.txt`:
 ```
 pip install -r requirements.txt
 ```